aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateExample/README.md

-# Tutorial: Getting Started with the AWS Advanced JDBC Wrapper, Spring Boot and Hibernate
+# Tutorial: Getting Started with the AWS Advanced JDBC Driver, Spring Boot and Hibernate

-In this tutorial, you will set up a String Boot and Hibernate application with the AWS Advanced JDBC Wrapper, and use the IAM Authentication plugin to fetch some data from an Aurora PostgreSQL database.
+In this tutorial, you will set up a Spring Boot and Hibernate application with the AWS Advanced JDBC Driver, and use the IAM Authentication plugin to fetch some data from an Aurora PostgreSQL database.

 > Note: this tutorial was written using the following technologies:
 >    - Spring Boot 2.7.1
 >    - Hibernate
->    - AWS Advanced JDBC Wrapper 2.1.2
+>    - AWS Advanced JDBC Driver 2.1.2
 >    - Postgresql 42.5.4
 >    - Gradle 7
 >    - Java 11